wieslawsoltes/BatchEncoder/README.md

 Most of the Lua progress scripts are using [string manipulation](http://www.lua.org/manual/5.3/manual.html#6.4) with [patterns](http://lua-users.org/wiki/PatternsTutorial).

-For a quick start use one of the [existing](https://github.com/wieslawsoltes/BatchEncoder/tree/master/config/progress) progress scripts.
+For a quick start use one of the [existing](https://github.com/wieslawsoltes/BatchEncoder/tree/master/config/progress) Lua progress scripts.

 ### Default progress functions